Booza Ice Cream (Lebanese Style)

-Born five hundred or so years ago in the region of the Mediterranean, it is a favorite in most Arab countries.
+Born five hundred or so years ago in the region of the Mediterranean, it is a favorite in many Arab countries.

 A famously stretchy ice cream, I remember eating as a kid in the Old City of Jerusalem, in what was then Palestine.

-Stretchy and chewy with a traditional flavor of mastic and milk cream it was a glorious soft serve ice cream.
+Stretchy and chewy with a traditional flavor of mastic, it was a glorious treat.

 What is Booza Ice Cream?

 Booza is a form of ice cream that is made with milk, cream, and most often these days with corn starch.